DataDog/integrations-extras/launchdarkly/README.md

 ### Dashboard widget

+1. On the [LaunchDarkly integration tile][8], make sure the LaunchDarkly integration is installed.
 1. In Datadog, navigate to an existing dashboard or create a new one.
-2. Press the **Add Widgets** button to expose the widget drawer.
+1. Press the **Add Widgets** button to expose the widget drawer.
-3. Search for **LaunchDarkly** to find the LaunchDarkly widget in the **Apps** section of the widget drawer.
+1. Search for **LaunchDarkly** to find the LaunchDarkly widget in the **Apps** section of the widget drawer.
-4. Click or drag the LaunchDarkly widget icon to add it your your dashboard and open the **LaunchDarkly editor** modal.
+1. Click or drag the LaunchDarkly widget icon to add it your your dashboard and open the **LaunchDarkly editor** modal.
-5. Press the **Connect** button to connect your LaunchDarkly account.
+1. Press the **Connect** button to connect your LaunchDarkly account.
 A new window opens prompting you to authorize Datadog.
-6. Click **Authorize**.
+1. Click **Authorize**.
 You are returned to Datadog.
-7. Next, configure the following widget options in the **LaunchDarkly editor**:
+1. Next, configure the following widget options in the **LaunchDarkly editor**:

    - **LaunchDarkly project**: The name of the LaunchDarkly project you wish to associate with the dashboard widget.
    - **LaunchDarkly environment**: The name of the LaunchDarkly environment you wish to associate with the dashboard widget.